GabovYegor/Debugger/README.md

    The `debugger-server` reads and disassemble the next instruction.
 If the next instruction is "call" then the `debugger-server` set breakpoint at the next after "call" instruction and continue child process execution.
 Otherwise call `step_in`.

 ### How debugger-client is implemented
-The debugger-client is written in Kotlin.
-The debugger-client is a simple wrapper around debugger-server.
+The `debugger-client` is written in Kotlin.
+The `debugger-client` is a simple wrapper around `debugger-server`.
 It is assumed that users will interact with `simple-debugger` via `debugger-client`.

 The `debugger-client` runs the `debugger-server` process and two coroutines with IO dispatcher to interact with debugger-server.